All variables are generated via the appropriate transformation of

 pairwise correlation of simulated variables to be within a

-user-specified precision value (epsilon
+user-specified precision value (epsilon) of the target

 correlation.
 It updates the pairwise intermediate MVN correlation